 Drop Guard will close the update task automatically when a new version of the module is released, but there is still an open task for a previous version.

 The "Updated branch" column on the Project overview page indicates whether the update got committed and if yes - to which branch.
-The module will be displayed on the Project overview until it's deployed.
+The module version will be displayed on the Project overview until it's deployed.

 On the image below we can see that the first update can be found in "master" branch already, and the second wasn't executed yet.